gitter-badger/PyerShell/proposals/1_the_demo.md

 PyerShell development follows the following ideology:
 - Open Source can benefit both the user, the developer and the contributor.
 - Code without test is not good code.
-- Detail documentation helps everyone.
+- Detail documentation is helpful to everyone.
+- Typing helps us code, therefore type hinting is **required** unless it is too complicated.

 ### Software Name